decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 engine.addEntity(cube)
 ```

-Note: It's also possible to declare entities and components in [XML]({{ site.baseurl }}{% post_url /development-guide/2018-01-13-xml-static-scenes %}).
-Writing a scene in this way is easier but very limiting.
-You can't make the entities in the scene move or be interactive in any way.

 ## Add entities to the engine

 When you create a new entity, you're instancing an object and storing it in memory.
 A newly created entity isn't _rendered_ and it won't be possible for a user to interact with it until it's added to the _engine_.